AI: a Key driving technology for the 6G network and the top companies working on 6G AI

 There is a depth of research required in several aspects of 6G technology and numerous insights are waiting to be discovered.
 The key technologies like AI and various other techs that contribute to 6G can be further studied to decode the level of research by different countries, companies, and universities and help explore the opportunities for collaborations to strengthen their position in the future tech.

 How to go about it?
 Well, that’s what we are here for.
-If you’d like to stay updated on the developments of 6G research or have a project in mind, fill the form below or get in touch with us at [email protected] with your needs, and we will get you answers in no time
+If you’d like to stay updated on the developments of 6G research or have a project in mind get in touch with us at by clicking below.
+Looking forward to talking to you.

 Authored by: Aman Kumar, Manager in 5G Expert Group